BharathKumarReddy2103/GitOps-and-Argo-CD/Day-01/What is GitOps and Argo CD.md

 ## What is GitOps?

 **GitOps** is a deployment strategy that uses Git repositories as the source of truth for defining and managing infrastructure and application states.
-In GitOps, changes are made via pull requests, reviewed, version-controlled, and automatically applied to the target Kubernetes environment through a GitOps controller like Argo CD or Flux.
+In GitOps, changes are made via pull requests, reviewed, version-controlled, and automatically applied to the target Kubernetes environment through a GitOps controller like **Argo CD** or **Flux**.

 ### Why GitOps?